Gaming on Linux is often overlooked and many people will tell you it’s not possible.

-You start by getting the game on to your system by either mounting the image or downloading and copying the software to your computer.
+You start by getting the game onto your system by either mounting the image or downloading and copying the software to your computer.
 If the software has an installer, you need to find which file loads the installation package.

 These will normally be an INSTALL.EXE or SETUP.EXE.
-Simply locate the file then use the “Open with” command and select “Wine WIndows Program Loader”.
+Simply locate the file then use the “Open with” command and select “Wine Windows Program Loader”.

 Most of the time, the installation program will launch so you can install the game using WINE.
 Even if the installer doesn’t launch, don’t be too disheartened, installer programs are very basic and the actual game software is something completely different.
-Programs which you install using WINE are located in:
+Programs that you install using WINE are located in:

-They may sometimes install a desktop icon which you just click to launch the game or you can go the directory where the game is located and open it with the “Open with” command and selecting WINE as before.
+They may sometimes install a desktop icon which you just click to launch the game or you can go to the directory where the game is located and open it with the “Open with” command and selecting WINE as before.

 There are plenty of resources available on the WINEhq website that can guide you through how to use WINE and install programs with it, or you can find many YouTube instructional videos like the one below.

 See Also: Quad-Core Or Dual-Core: Which One Is Best For Me?

 The main advantage of WINE is that you don’t actually need a copy of Windows to run it.

 This does have a downside though, as it means that it won’t run all applications correctly.
 Older games released a few years ago will normally perform exceptionally well, but newer games may suffer performance issues or encounter bugs.

 Some people will use WINE to play World of Warcraft in Linux, so more advanced games can be played.
 Simply check the Applications Database site.
 This will inform you of any tweaks that may need to be made or if the application will run in WINE.